 RoofCrafters: The one-stop solution to all your residential and commercial roofing needs.

-The question “how long do roof repairs last?” does not have a simple answer.
-So, let’s dig a little deeper into the type of roofs, their average life expectancy, and how long a roof repair would last, given the weather conditions and routine maintenance performed yearly.
+In order to best answer the question of “how long do roof repairs last” we’ll explore the four common types of roofing materials, and dig a little deeper into their average life expectancy, and how long a roof repair would last given the weather conditions and routine maintenance performed on each of them yearly.

-There are four common types of roofing materials; asphalt shingles, slate, tile, and metal.
-You might want to consider the location of your property and the frequency of maintenance checkups required before considering the lifespan of each roof type’s repairs.
+No matter what type of roof you have, a big factor to consider is r the location of your property and the frequency of maintenance checkups required before considering the lifespan of each roof type’s repairs.

 1. Asphalt Shingle Roof

 Asphalt roofs are made by mixing organic materials and fiberglass.
 They are usually formed in the shape of shingle tiles and arranged in an overlapping manner.
-Asphalt shingles are some of the most common types of roofing materials used in the USA.
+Asphalt shingles are some of the most common types of roofing materials used in the United States.

-Their average lifespan ranges from 15 to 20 years, and they’re good at absorbing heat, and therefore, keep you safe from harmful UV radiation .
+Their average lifespan ranges from 15 to 20 years, and they’re great at absorbing heat.
+Therefore, they keep you and your family safe from harmful UV radiation.
 In addition to this, asphalt roofs are also waterproof, which means they can withstand low to moderate and even heavy rainfalls.

 If you’ve recently gotten an asphalt shingle roof repaired, you need to keep a few things in mind.
-First, these roofs should be maintenanced at least once or twice a year depending on the amount of tree coverage.
+First, these roofs should have maintenance checkups at least once or twice a year depending on the amount of tree coverage.
 Regular maintenance can also help prevent the most common roof leaks or even more serious situations that could lead to having to do a complete roof replacement earlier than expected.

 It’ll be a great idea to have a professional take a look at your asphalt roofing if it’s been more than 15 years since the roof was first laid out.
-RoofCrafters has professionals with more than 28 years of experience in repairing different types of roofs and would be glad to come out and do an inspection.
+If your roof is more than 15 years old, we highly recommend having an inspection done to check for potential problems.

 Roofing Fact: 86% of roof leaks are caused by improper installation.
 And the average roofing contractor goes out of business in less than 3 years!